cylab-tw/raccoon/README.md

 <div>
   <div style="float: left;width: 15%;"><img src="https://repository-images.githubusercontent.com/314441601/8e680180-33da-11eb-8da5-266f5636f213" width="90px"></div>
  <h1>Raccoon - Web-based DICOMWeb & FHIR ImagingStudy Server</h1>
   <strong>Raccoon</strong> is a noSQL-based medical image archive for managing the DICOM images is primarily maintained by the <a href="https://cylab.dicom.tw/">Imaging Informatics Labs</a>.
-It uses the MongoDB to manage the DICOM images and provide RESTful API, supported both <a href="https://www.dicomstandard.org/dicomweb/">DICOMweb</a> and <a href="https://www.hl7.org/fhir/imagingstudy.html/">FHIR ImagingStudy</a> to store, query/retrieve, and manage DICOM images.</div>
+It uses the MongoDB to manage the DICOM images and provide RESTful API, supported both <a href="https://www.dicomstandard.org/dicomweb/">DICOMweb</a> and <a href="https://www.hl7.org/fhir/imagingstudy.html/">FHIR ImagingStudy</a> to store, query/retrieve, and manage DICOM images.
+Raccoon is bulit on the top of the [Simple-Express-FHIR-Server](https://github.com/Chinlinlee/Simple-Express-FHIR-Server) to manage the FHIR resourcs related to medical images</div>
 </div>

 ## Install